 Corfu Town is all about climbing.
 No worries, I’m far from sportive and even I survived it, but the views are certainly worth it.
 This is me, feeling like a Greek princess – yes, we bought those authentic Greek dresses, yes, I wore a braid and yes, I walked with pride through the whole city like dis.

-I have to be honest with you guys.
-If there is one place where I would live for the rest of my life, it would be in the Achilleion Palace.
+Next stop was the Achilleion Palace.
 It was built by Empress Elizabeth of Austria who is also known as the queen Sissy.
 The palace is decorated with statues of ancient philosophers, heroes and mythical ancient gods.
-I’ll just show you the photos and announce you my future home.
-Welcome to my crib, MTV.
+A visit to this divine palace is one everybody should check off while visiting Corfu.

 What you can also do is take a ferry from Corfu to Paxos island.
 If you’re lucky, the owners of the boats let you sit all the way in the front, like Jack and Rose in Titanic – but with a smaller version of the Titanic, and in the Ionean Sea – fresh air and a beautiful sight guaranteed.
-Paxos island is undoubtedly the place where the word “relax” was invented.
-It is a very small island of 30km².
-Again, the local people are very welcoming: they picked us up from the ferry to the place where we stayed – a pink guesthouse run by a lovely lady and an even more lovely little doggie.
-I will not share the name of any brands, properties, etc., as I don’t want to promote someone.
-The whole island was full of such properties, so you don’t have to look far to book one.
+Paxos island is undoubtedly the place where the word “relax” was invented -right here, on this very island of 30km².

 What do you do on a small island that consists of 80% coastlines and 20% village centre?
 Right.
 You lay down at the beach every day, you wander around the coastlines, hike through the island.
 I did see lots of people renting a boat (or owning one) and sailing around the island.
 That’s also an option when you’re visiting an island, of course.
 Or maybe you can summon some turtles and ask them to escort you to the nearest island, Captain Jack Sparrow-style.